Mumbai City FC: Stadium

-The Islanders shifted their home base to the Mumbai Football Arena in Andheri from the third season of the ISL, as their previous home stadium, the DY Patil Stadium, was allotted to go under construction for 2017 FIFA U-17 World Cup.
+The Islanders played their home games at the DY Patil Stadium in Navi Mumbai in the first 2 seasons.
+They shifted their home base to the Mumbai Football Arena in Andheri from the third season of the ISL, as their previous home stadium, the DY Patil Stadium, was allotted to go under construction for 2017 FIFA U-17 World Cup, and have continued playing there ever since.

+Mumbai also used the Balewadi Stadium in Pune, and the aforementioned DY Patil Stadium to play their 2023–24 AFC Champions League home games.
+This was since the infrastructural set up in the Mumbai Football Arena made it ineligible to host AFC Champions League matches.

 Supporters

 Mumbai City FC is reputed to have one of India's most vocal fan bases.
 The West Coast Brigade is one of the notable fan club of Mumbai City FC, which is known for its support to the team at both home and away matches.
 West Coast Brigade has a dedicated stand during the home matches at the Mumbai Football Arena.

 The players and the coach have often acknowledged the fans' support of the success and always engaged in fan interaction and promotional activities.
 In 2017, Mumbai City FC became the first club in ISL history to announce a special section for away fans as a progressive step toward football fan culture.